An Introduction to Tau Station

 Sources of Rations

-- You are automatically assigned one ration per day, which you can fetch at any station’s Government Center.
+- You are automatically assigned one ration per day, which you can fetch at any station’s Government Center, except Caen Stronghold.

-- You can spend bonds as bribes for more rations at each station’s Government Center, though the price doubles each time you do it in one day, and drops back to the original price (20 bonds) 100 segments (one day) after your first bribe.
+- You can spend bonds as bribes for more rations at each station’s Government Center, though the price doubles each time you do it in one day, and drops back to the original price (20 bonds) 92 segments (almost one day) after your first bribe.